StakeNode777/solana-node-manager/README.md

 ### Multiple Configurations (Optional)

-We recommend installing Solana Node Manager separately for each new validator.
+We recommend installing Solana Node Manager on a separate server for each new validator.
 However, it is also possible to run multiple Solana Node Manager instances on the same server.
-To do this, simply create another user and repeat the installation steps.
+To do this, simply create an additional user and repeat the installation steps.

 ## Usage